-Organic Non-GMO Cucumber Seeds::Organic Non-GMO Pickling Cucumbers::Organic Calypso F1 Hybrid Cucumber
+Organic Non-GMO Cucumber Seeds::Organic Non-GMO Pickling Cucumbers::Organic Calypso F1 Pickling Cucumber

 Organic Pickling Cucumbers Comparison Chart

 Disease Resistance ALS

 |Item Code ||Variety Name ||DTM ||Type ||Parthenocarpic (needs no pollinator) ||Disease Resistance ||Standout Characteristics |

 |2422 ||Calypso F1 ||52 ||pickling || ||ALS, AN, CMV, DM, PM ||all-female with exceptional yields, very uniform, blocky 3x1 inch fruits, excellent eating quality |

 |2450 ||National Pickling ||52 ||pickling || ||SCAB, CMV ||6" long, good for pickling and eating fresh, short and thick with blunt ends, slightly tapered, some striping on skin, heavy producer |

 |2452 ||H-19 Little Leaf ||58 ||pickling ||● ||ALS, AN, CMV, DM, PM, SCAB ||produce under stress, guaranteed high yields even when covered, compact vines are multi-branched, climb easily, medium sized smooth fruits, tapered, good in hoop house or field, good choice for containers |